nstijepovic/sample-foundry-apim/docs/INTEGRATION-GUIDE.md

-# Connecting Azure AI Foundry to External LLMs via APIM
+# Connecting Microsoft Foundry to External LLMs via APIM

-> **Complete Guide**: How to use Azure API Management (APIM) to connect Azure AI Foundry to any OpenAI-compatible external LLM provider.
+> **Complete Guide**: How to use Azure API Management (APIM) to connect Microsoft Foundry to any OpenAI-compatible external LLM provider.

 ---